martin12333/marti-onedrive/F8_text_file/f8-files--related.f8.md

 https://lists.gnu.org/archive/html/eev/2022-06/msg00006.html

-that Eduardo calls a sexp a button and pressing M-e executes that sexp.
+>  Eduardo calls a sexp a button and pressing M-e executes that sexp.
 Before eev, I used to do something similar, having sexp in comments and pressing C-e (go to end of line) and then C-x C-e (evaluate last sexp), but Eduardo named it properly, gave it a key (M-e) and built whole way of thinking around that.

-eepitch blocks are much more useable than for example org-mode code blocks, where it is difficult to figure out, how to specify/configure the code block.
+> eepitch blocks are much more useable than for example org-mode code blocks, where it is difficult to figure out, how to specify/configure the code block.
 With eepitch, it is simply all commands, and if you for example tunnel ssh or run stuff in various languages non-homogenously, it is just lines of texts run on a key press F8.